16-year-old Eva Jones didn’t consider herself an “advocate.”

 Just focus on what you can change, and how you can create a positive change in your world.
 And then jump off from there.

 Inspired by Eva’s story?
 Get involved with Girl Up and help advance girl’s education, leadership, and opportunities so we can achieve gender equality and the Sustainable Development Goals.

-Share Eva’s story and nominate a Protector of Progress you know with this Toolkit.
+Share Eva’s story with this Toolkit.

 Discover more Protectors of Progress stories and nominate someone who inspires you.